 Shunal laughed a bit then sighed, “Alright, so maybe I won’t get my memories back… does that mean I’m just stuck here with you?”
 He asked as he began to look over the rest of his body.
 The entirety of his body was covered in the same thick, dark gray flesh.
 His left side was marked by three large scars that he ran his clawed fingers over.

 “It is likely, but there is a possibility of us returning to the realm of the living.”
 The voice replied, “I do not remember much from my life, as I have spent much time here, but I do know that we are a unique breed of Maleida.”

 “Maleida… yeah, I remember that word.
 Creatures from the spirit realm, right?
 Aren’t they supposed to be crazy, bloodthirsty monsters?”
 Shunal asked as he lightly kicked the corpse of the arachnid near him.

 “Yes.
 Maleida are souls that have wandered the spirit realm long enough to develop a hunger for other souls.
-That hunger leads to madness, and they eventually become the very same creatures known to the people of the living realm.
-When a Maleida devours another soul, be it Maleidic or not, it can take on portions or all of the physical features, memories, and emotions remembered by that soul.
+That hunger leads to madness and they eventually become the very same creatures known to the people of the living realm.
+When a Maleida devours another soul, whether it be Maleidic or not, it can take on portions or all of the physical features, memories and emotions remembered by that soul.
 We, however, are unique, Shunal.
 We are known as Sentient Maleida.
 It means that we have somehow retained our sanity.”
 The voice explained.

 “Speak for yourself.”
 Shunal muttered as he looked over the limb he had taken from the spider, “So, you don’t remember how you died, and have no idea how I died, right?”